 How Does Submerged Arc Welding (SAW) Works?

-Submerged arc welding SAW is a welding techniques that involve the formation of an arc between a continuously fed electrode and the workpiece to be joined.
-The SAW process creates a flux in the form of a blanket of powder that surrounds and covers the arc serving as a shield to the weld.
-This is also used to add alloying elements to the weld pool.
+Submerged arc welding SAW is a welding technique that involves the formation of an arc between a continuously fed electrode and the workpiece to be joined.
+The SAW process creates a flux in the form of a blanket of powder that surrounds and covers the arc, serving as a shield to the weld.
+We also use this to add alloying elements to the weld pool.

 The SAW welding techniques offer an extremely high metal deposition rate, high weld accuracy, fusion quality, a low rate of weld discontinuities, and depth of penetration.
 MIG and Flux-cored welding offer similar qualities, but they can’t match the deposition rate of submerged arc welding.